 |5.
 Training for providing medical abortion|

-Health professionals’ organisations and health care providers with relevant authority can help to increase the number of trained providers of medical abortion by organising observation and exposure visits for providers wishing to offer medical abortion and set up an effective medical abortion training programme at their health facilities.
+Health professionals’ organizations and health-care providers with relevant authority can help to increase the number of trained providers of medical abortion by organizing observation and exposure visits for providers wishing to offer medical abortion and set up an effective medical abortion training program at their health facilities.
 It is also imperative to advocate for mid-level clinicians to be able to provide medical abortion in both public and private sectors.

 Some issues to consider when planning for medical abortion training in a health facility include :

-Training workshops on medical abortion can also be included as part of Continuing Medical Education (CME) programmes.
+Training workshops on medical abortion can also be included as part of Continuing Medical Education (CME) programs.
 Teachers of undergraduate medical students, midwives and nurses are well placed to integrate basic information about medical abortion within the curriculum.
 They may also use a number of extra-curricular forums to expose students to information about abortion in general, and medical abortion in particular.
-Training workshops for medical students that go beyond clinical skills and seek to influence attitudes, address social and ethical issues related to abortion and improve communication and counselling skills are also important.
+Training workshops for medical students and all other health-care personnel (midwives, nurses) that go beyond clinical skills and seek to influence attitudes, address social and ethical issues related to abortion and improve communication and counseling skills are also important.

-A range of resources for medical abortion training have been produced by the National Abortion Federation (US), and are accessible online at: www.prochoice.org/education/resources/med_educational_resources.html
+A range of resources for medical abortion training have been produced by the National Abortion Federation (USA), and are accessible online at: www.prochoice.org/education/resources/med_educational_resources.html

 |6.
 Promoting access to medical abortion in health systems|